1

 For example, if there is a case of measles at your camp, people who are not vaccinated or immune may be excluded for at least 21 days.
 Adults and children who are up to date with their MMR vaccines or have proof of immunity would not be excluded.

-Colorado law requires the use of official vaccination records.
-These include:
+Colorado law requires official immunization records.

-2. A CDPHE-approved Alternate Certificate of Immunization,
+2. Be documented on a CDPHE-approved Alternate Certificate of Immunization, OR

-3. Certificates of Medical or Nonmedical Exemptions, obtained using Colorado’s process and documented on Colorado’s forms.
+1. Certificates of Medical or Nonmedical Exemptions, obtained using Colorado’s process and documented on Colorado’s forms.

 Some simple steps to take before the start of camp include: